-WhatsApp Messages Not Delivered: Why Bulk Sends Fail and How to Fix It in 2026
+WhatsApp Messages Not Delivered: Why Broadcast and Bulk Sends Fail and How to Fix It in 2026

 This guide walks through why bulk and broadcast messages fail and how to fix each one.
 If you are sending at any real volume, the fixes below assume you are on the official API through a proper WhatsApp bulk sender, not a browser extension or modded app that breaks the moment WhatsApp notices.